niplav/site/turning.md

 ### Ontological Crises

+> Furthermore, there remain difficult philosophical problems.
+We have made a dis- tinction between the agent’s uncertainty about which model is correct and the agent’s uncertainty about which state the world is in within the model.
+We may wish to elim- inate this distinction; we could specify a single model, but only give utilities for some states of the model.
+We would then like the agent to generalize this utility function to the entire state space of the model.

+*—Peter de Blanc, “Ontological Crises in Artificial Agents’ Value Systems”, 2010*

 If you know a mapping between objects from human to AI ontology, you could find the mapping from the (consistent) human probability simplex to the AI simplex?